3 Ways to Borrow Against Your Assets

 When to use it: Although you can use a HELOC for many purposes, it's particularly well-suited for:

-- Home improvements: HELOCs are an attractive financing option if you're thinking about upgrading or you have to make necessary repairs to your property.
+- Home improvements: HELOCs are an attractive financing option if you're thinking about upgrading or you need to make necessary repairs to your property.
+When used for this reason, individuals and married couples filing jointly may be able to deduct up to $750,000 of the loan interest on their federal income tax if they itemize deductions.
+Be aware, however, that the deductibility limit may change in 2026.

 - Major purchases or expenses: A HELOC can be a great way to fund a major purchase or cover a large expense.
-Even if you don't have an immediate cash need, establishing a HELOC can be a great way back up your emergency fund.
+Even if you don't have an immediate cash need, you can establish to back up your emergency fund.

-- Debt consolidation: Interest rates on HELOCs may be lower than those charged by credit cards and personal loans, which can be helpful if you want to consolidate debt and reduce borrowing costs.
-However, because a HELOC is secured by your property, you should have a solid payoff strategy before you consolidate higher-interest-rate debt, since you are collateralizing your home.
+- Debt consolidation: HELOCs may charge lower interest rates than credit cards and personal loans, which can be helpful if you want to consolidate high-interest loans and reduce borrowing costs.
+However, because a HELOC is secured by your property, you should have a solid payoff strategy, since you are collateralizing your home.

 2. Margin